Antioxidant Frozen Dog Treats: An Easy Homemade Recipe for Summer

-Looking for some inexpensive and simple ways to have a treat this summer?
+Looking for some inexpensive and simple ways to treat your dog this summer?
 This is such a simple DIY concept that kids, dogs, and you will probably love.
 Learn how incorporating fruit, coconut oil, and water can create a nutritious treat for dogs.
-Enjoy this recipe for Frozen Dog Treats and have fun with it, but as always, remember to check that all your ingredients are safe for dogs beforehand.
+Enjoy this recipe for frozen dog treats and have fun with it, but as always, remember to check that all your ingredients are safe for dogs beforehand.
 Enjoy this recipe for healthy cool summer dog treats and have fun with it, but as always, remember to check that all your ingredients are safe for dogs beforehand.

 Nutritional Benefits of Fruit: